crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/work.md

 ----

-Our work is split into 4 main streams are (click a title for more information) -
+Our work is split into 3 main streams and one catch-all (click a title for more information) -

 ## 1. [Artificial Intelligence and legislation](/work/artificial-intelligence-and-legislation)